 The BREEAM Infrastructure Categories

 BREEAM Infrastructure’s technical schemes consist of eight categories, each relating to a different area of sustainability, against which the performance of a project is assessed.
 Projects are awarded a score for each of the eight categories, which are combined to give the overall sustainability assessment score and the final rating.
-Click here to learn more about the technical schemes.
+Click here to learn how BREEAM Infrastructure supports sustainable design.

 Fee Scale